-- 4.1.1 A search of data held on several databases was made of historic assets, including both designated and non-designated assets, focussing initially on a search area of 100m from the development boundary.
-This initial focus was expanded to identify any further sites of relevance, but ultimately all potential impacts were identified within that 100m, as described below. - 4.1.2 The designated assets are described first, as they largely comprise assets with statutory protection, such as Scheduled Monument, Listed Buildings and Conservation Areas, along with other high value assets such as registered historic landscapes.
+- 4.1.1 A search of data held on several databases was made of historic assets, including both designated and non-designated assets, focussing initially on a search area of 100m from the development boundary, but also incorporating any identified sites of relevance beyond that search area. - 4.1.2 The designated assets are described first, as they largely comprise assets with some form of statutory protection.
 A full list and descriptions of the designated assets identified in the area are included in the initial assessment (Poucher 2020), the following is a brief summary of the designated sites of relevance to the current development.